 Note, that in this case the algorithm does not use or know of the

-in the original data vectors.
-The predict
+data vectors.
+The predict and plot functions

-to add the original x, y data and linear
+add the original \(x,y\) data and

-regression coefficients (via lm
+linear regression coefficients (via lm) for the calculated

 segments: